Project of the CenturyA Blueprint for Growing Canada’s Clean Electricity Supply – and Fast

 The Conference Board of Canada has put the cost of the clean electricity transformation before us at $1.7 trillion, nearly the size of the entire Canadian economy in 2023.
 Université de Montreal’s Canada Energy Outlook report estimates the price tag at $1.1 trillion, although that did not include such infrastructure expenses as charging stations.
 Incredibly for the national Project of the Century, there is very little economic modelling publicly available.

 In Ontario, the Independent Electricity System Operator (IESO) estimates a price tag of $375 billion to $425 billion for greening and expanding the province’s grid to a capacity of 88 GW from today’s 42 GW.
 A 2022 study by Enbridge put the net-zero costs for the province at about $700 billion, with about half of that going toward electrification.
 While the total energy sector contributes about two percent to the province’s GDP, the Enbridge researchers calculated it would take 100 percent of one year’s GDP to pull off a net-zero electrification plan.
 And Ontario already has a 93 percent clean grid.
-Meanwhile in Alberta, the system operator has put the cost of its transition at $44.1 billion to $57.1 billion till just 2041.
-In a case study of Kelowna, FortisBC – a utility that delivers both natural gas and electricity to the British Columbia city of 150,000 – found that full electrification of gas (home and water heating, cooking, etc.) would require tripling grid capacity from 472 MW to 1,429 MW by 2040 in order to deal with winter peaks.
+According to a 2022 report by the Alberta Electric System Operator (AESO), “relative to a non-net-zero future, transitioning will require an additional $44 to $52 billion … from 2022-2041” in the province.* In a case study of Kelowna, FortisBC – a utility that delivers both natural gas and electricity to the British Columbia city of 150,000 – found that full electrification of gas (home and water heating, cooking, etc.) would require tripling grid capacity from 472 MW to 1,429 MW by 2040 in order to deal with winter peaks.
 The study put the cost at $2.6 billion to $3.4 billion.